TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/MoreAboutFileMounts/Index.rst

 ======================

-File mounts require a little more description of the concepts provided by TYPO3 CMS.
+File mounts require a little more description of the concepts provided by `TYPO3 CMS`:pn:.
 All files are handled by an application layer called the "File Abstraction Layer" (FAL).
 You can find more information about the basic concepts of :ref:`FAL <fal-concepts>`.